DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-LouSamonte/README.md

 #Week 8
 - Sir introduced us to algorithms which is defined as a finite set of precise instructions for performing a computation or for solving a problem.
+- I think this topic is one of the most confusing topics in this subject since we are like programming without using any programming language.
 - We also learned what a pseudocode is and Sir told us that when the problem in the quiz states that we should "define" the algorithm, he is asking for the pseudocode :)
 - A Precondition is a statement that describe valid input.
 - A Postcondition is a condition that the output should satisfy when the program has run.